wlach/eideticker/README.md

     ./bin/get-metric-for-build.py --use-apks --num-runs 5 clock nightly.apk

+Occasionally you may want to run Fennec with a custom preference or two set, you can do this with the "extra prefs" option.
+Just pass a json dictionary of preferences, and they will be merged into the profile used by fennec:

+    ./bin/get-metric-for-build.py --use-apks \
+        --extra-prefs "{gfx.color_management.enablev4: true}" clock \
+        nightly.apk

 If you want to know more about the results (where the numbers are coming from) you can open them up inside the Eideticker web interface.
 To open it, execute: